 The Plan is a noncontributory, defined benefit, single employer pension plan, which provides retirement benefits for all eligible employees of the Company.
 Since Limoneira Company's Defined Benefit Pension Plan is a single employer plan within the Sunkist Master Trust, its liability was not commingled with that of the other plans holding assets in the Master Trust.
 Limoneira Company has an undivided interest in its assets.
 Benefits paid by the Plan are calculated based on years of service, highest five-year average earnings, primary Social Security benefit, and retirement age.

 The Plan is funded consistent with the funding requirements of federal law and regulations.
-There were funding contributions of zero and \$300,000 during the three months ended January 31, 2011 and 2010, respectively.
+There were funding contributions of \$121,000 and \$300,000 during each of the six month periods ended April 30, 2011 and 2010.